Alchemax

-Alchemax is a fictional megacorporation appearing in American comic books published by Marvel Comics, usually depicted as part of the 2099 universe.
+Alchemax is a fictional megacorporation appearing in American comic books published by Marvel Comics.
+Originally depicted as a prominent feature of the Marvel 2099 alternate future universe, created as the villains of the comic book series Spider-Man 2099 as the corporate archenemies of Miguel O'Hara / Spider-Man 2099, it has since been introduced into the present day comics taking place on Earth-616.

+Alchemax and its employees are additionally featured as the main antagonists of the Spider-Verse animated franchise, appearing in the films Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023).

 Publication history

 The Earth-928 version of Alchemax first appeared in Spider-Man 2099 #1 and was created by Peter David and Rick Leonardi.

 The Earth-616 version of Alchemax first appeared in The Superior Spider-Man #19 and was created by Dan Slott and Ryan Stegman.

 Fictional company history

 Earth-928

 Alchemax is a megacorporation operating in the year 2099.
 It creates products for virtually every consumer need, has entered into endeavors normally deemed nonprofit, and even manufactured an entire city to be maintained exclusively by the corporation.
 Alchemax has divisions affecting nearly every level of consumer need, society, and government.
 Its products range from consumer products to military weaponry and private space travel.
 Alchemax owns and operates a privatized Police Department Public Eye.

 Alchemax is also behind another police force called the Eco Corporation.

 The company, later headed by Miguel O'Hara, becomes a guiding force for rebuilding Earth after multiple cataclysms.